civictechindex/brigade-project-index/docs/projects/civic-tech-taxonomy.md

 - Decide how to keep this list up to date (integrate the taxonomy with the [crawler](crawler/README.md)
 - Decided whether to separate items that are not "topics" from the large list extracted by the crawler
 - Provide a proper UI to the taxonomy
-- Build an API to retrieve Taxonomy data in json format
+- Build API endpoints to retrieve the Taxonomy data in json format
 - Integrate the taxonomy in the [Statusboard](statusboard.md) and [PublicCode Editor](../publiccode-helper)